Hip Arthroscopy

 $15,000 - $35,000 (before insurance).
 Coverage varies - requires pre-authorization at most insurers.

-Hip Specialists →Other Procedures
+Hip Specialists →Related Conditions

 This information is for educational purposes only.
 Costs are estimates and vary by location, surgeon, and insurance.
 Always consult a qualified healthcare provider.